TimeMachine1994/081925-SvelteTweb/FIRESTORE_COLLECTIONS_OTHER.md

 ### 2. `memorials/{memorialId}/followers`

-**Purpose:** Track users following a memorial for updates and notifications.
+**Purpose:** Track users following a event for updates and notifications.

 **Structure:**
 ```typescript